-While not an official DO, the Gredos is home to a group of young, passionate and innovative winemakers who are […]Keep Reading
+While not an official DO, the Sierra de Gredos is home to a group of young, passionate and innovative winemakers […]Keep Reading

 Fernando tends four different terroirs: Marañones, Andrinoso, Peña Cruzada and Dehesa.
 Marañones, adjacent to the cellars, is a north facing slope of sandy granite soils with patches of gneiss and schist.
 Here they source the Garnacha for Peña Caballera as well as a portion of the Albillo that goes into Picarana.
 Andrinoso is their highest elevation site, a high plateau of granitic sand at 850 meters above sea level where they grow some of the Garnacha that goes into 30,000 Maravedies.
 Peña Cruzada is a small hilltop site of stony and weathered pink granite at an elevation of 750 meters above sea level.
 This is the source for the single vineyard Albillo, Piesdescalzos.
 Their final site, Dehesa, is an alluvial terroir at the bottom of the valley where the soils are deep and sandy.
 Most of the fruit from Dehesa is used in 30,000 Maravedies and Picarana but a small rocky portion of the site is the source for Labros.